EUGENE GUTH, Ph.D., (1905-1990)

 Science.
 Two years later, he received the University of Vienna's Distinguished Alumnus Award, and in 1979, he was awarded the

-Honor Cross of Science and Arts by President Rudolf Kirschläger of the Republic of Austria, with a champagne reception in his honor
+Cross of Honor for Science and Arts by President Rudolf Kirschläger of the Republic of Austria, with a champagne reception in his honor

 at the Austrian Embassy in Washington.
 In 1983, he was elected to Honorary Membership in Sigma Pi Sigma, the national physics